In this section:

 Configuring keyboard shortcuts and mouse shortcuts

 - Open Settings dialog and click Keymap.

-- Select one of the preconfigured Keymaps, which you want to use a base for the new one, and click Copy.
+- Select one of the pre-configured Keymaps, which you want to use as the base for the new one, and click Copy.
 Accept the default name, or change it as required.

-- In the All Actions list, select the desired action.
+- In the content pane of actions, select the desired action.

-- Click Add Keyboard Shortcut.
-Enter Keyboard Shortcut dialog box appears.
+- Click on the toolbar, or right-click the selected action, and choose Add Keyboard Shortcut.
+Enter Keyboard Shortcut dialog box opens.

 - Click OK with the mouse pointer to create a shortcut and bind it with an action.

 It is important to use the mouse pointer, because any keystroke is interpreted as a shortcut.